numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 such that for different instances :math:`({\theta}_1, \ldots,{\theta}_K)` of a parametrized problem :math:`f_{\theta}(\mathbf{x})`, the set of targets :math:`I^{\rm target,{\theta}_1}, \ldots,I^{\rm target,{\theta}_K}` are associated to the same precision.

-Depending on the context, when we refer to a problem we include the used quality indicator and a given target value or target precision.
+Depending on the context, when we refer to a problem this includes the used quality indicator and a given target precision or value.
 We say, for example, that "algorithm A is solving problem :math:`p=(n,f_\theta,\theta,I,I^{\rm target})` after :math:`t` function evaluations" if the quality indicator function value :math:`I`  during the optimization of :math:`(n,f_\theta,\theta)` reaches a value of :math:`I^{\rm target}` or lower for the first time after :math:`t` function evaluations.